missaidoo/system_engineering-devops/0x05-processes_and_signals/README.md

 # 0x05 Processes and Signals

-This folder contains Bash scripts that manage and inspect Linux processes and signals.
+This folder contains Bash scripts for system process management.